Am0031/tech-blog/README.md

 ## Screenshots of the application

-See below the different pages and views that the user will come across when using the app (desktop version) and a mobile version screenshot:
+See below the different pages and views that the user will come across when using the app (desktop version), when not logged in and logged in, and a mobile version screenshot:

+### Views as a user not logged in or signed up:

 <details>
 <summary>Home page - Desktop</summary>